 - Bundle

-How much wood do these terms represent?
-How much wood is a cord of wood?
-We’ll take a look at each below.
+But how much wood do each of these terms represent?
+We’ll look at each below.

 How Many Cubic Feet of Wood Is in a Cord?